Asset correlation estimation for inhomogeneous exposure pools: Appendix

-While we believe that the effects described in this paper are real and important, it is worth highlighting the assumptions we have made coming to the conclusions presented: we have assumed that the structural model of default and the factor model presented in section \ref{theo} are in fact applicable, there exists no serial correlation across the time dimension and the exposure constellation remains constant over time.
-We also made the assumption that the PD and asset correlation distributions can be approximated by a beta distribution and that their dependence can be modelled by a Gaussian copula.
-Those distributional assumptions clearly influence the numerical results reported in this paper but arguably not its main conclusion that neglecting inhomogeneity effects leads to reduced asset correlation measurements.
+While we believe that the effects described in this paper are real and important, it is worth highlighting the assumptions we have made coming to the conclusions presented: we have assumed that the structural model of default and the factor model presented in section \ref{theo} are in fact applicable and that the exposure constellation remains constant over time.
+We also made the assumption that the PD and asset correlation profiles can be approximated by a beta distribution and that their dependence can be modeled by a Gaussian copula.
+Those distributional assumptions clearly influence the numerical results reported in this paper but arguably not its main conclusion that neglecting the inhomogeneity effect leads to reduced asset correlation measurements.

-There are many questions that have been left unanswered and that ask for further research.
-For instance it would be interesting to understand how the effects identified by this paper interact with the downward bias of the asset correlation estimators in use today and whether new estimators can be found that perform particularly well for inhomogeneous exposure pools.
-Another interesting area of research would be to take the idea of this paper one step further and investigate what effect inhomogeneous risk segments not only have on the estimation of asset correlations, but also on risk measures like value at risk or expected shortfall.